 Everyone experiences feelings of anxiety and stress.
 Below are numerous tips and strategies to help reduce anxiety naturally in both children and adults.
 These strategies are useful whether you experience occasional or frequent anxiety.

-It is important to keep in mind that there is no substitution for seeking professional help to manage anxiety disorders.
+It is important to keep in mind that there is no substitute for seeking professional help to manage anxiety disorders.
 However, these strategies can be used in conjunction with therapy.
 To gain further knowledge about anxiety, previous articles address various emotional and physical symptoms of anxiety and different types of anxiety disorders.

 10 Grounding Techniques For Calming Down Quickly